A Subway In Utah?

 A crack in the sandstone at Zion National Park’s Subway is a portal for the flowing water

-24 responses to “A Subway In Utah?”
+24 thoughts on “A Subway In Utah?

 1. I’ve missed your posts, Mike. 🙂 These photos are gorgeous.
 It is amazing what water can do over a few million years!
 Looks like the Subway was an underground tunnel and then the roof collapsed?